chialin-liu/AWS_StudyPlan/CloudPractitioner/README.md

     5. Glacier: store data at cheaper costs than on-premise solutions.
 Retrieval times can be configured to minutes to hours
     6. Glacier deep archive: lowest cost storage, retrieval times may be 12 hours
 ![image](https://github.com/chialin-liu/AWS_StudyPlan/blob/master/CloudPractitioner/s3_class.png)

+## Charge
+    1. storage
+    2. requests
+    3. storage management pricing
+    4. data transfer
+    5. transfer acceleration(Utilize cloudfront and edge location)
+    6. cross region replication

+# Ch2-7 S3 LAB
+    1. Actions->make public (because by default, the uploaded file can be blocked)
+    2. Cannot share bucket name with someone else
+    3. View the bucket in globally, can have bucket in indivisual region
+    4. can change storage class and encryption on the fly
+## Restricting Bucket Access
+    1. bucket policy: apply to whole bucket
+    2. object policy: apply to indivisual files
+    3. IAM policies to user/group
+# Ch2-8 S3 LAB website
+    1. choose bucket -> Edit public access setting-> cancel block all public access->confirm
+    2. properties->static website hosting
+    3. use bucket polices to make bucket entire public
+    4. website using DB cannot use s3
+# Ch2-9 CloudFront
+## Key terminolgy
+    1. Origin: all the files that CDN will distribute.
+S3 bucket, EC2, Elastic load balancer or Route53
+    2. Distribution: give the CDN2 which consists of collections of edge location